-We found cheap flights from NYC to Miami from just $45 round-trip | CNN Underscored
+We found cheap flights from NYC to Miami from just $45 round trip | CNN Underscored

 Now that you’ve got the details, it’s time to swap your snow boots for sandals and your winter coat for a swimsuit, and consider making the most of these cheap airfares.
 Here are some examples of the flights you can book at these prices right now.

-Newark (EWR) to Miami (MIA) for $45 round-trip with Spirit Airlines
+Newark (EWR) to Miami (MIA) for $45 round trip with Spirit Airlines

-New York (LGA and EWR) to Miami (MIA) for $53 round-trip with Spirit Airlines
+New York (LGA and EWR) to Miami (MIA) for $53 round trip with Spirit Airlines

-Newark (EWR) to Miami (MIA) for $87 round-trip with JetBlue
+Newark (EWR) to Miami (MIA) for $87 round trip with JetBlue

 Note that airfares change often, so if you want to lock in these low fares, it is better to act sooner rather than later.
 Remember that you can cancel flights to, from or through the United States within 24 hours of booking and get your money back.
 The fares listed above were accurate as of time of publication.